tyson-swetnam/new-website/docs/blog/posts/2023-04-17-innovation.md

 date: 2023-04-17
 authors:
     - tyson-swetnam
+    - seth-murray
+    - openai
 ---

+## What is AI and why should you care?

+## What are three AI tools that might help you?

-# Transformative events in scientific history
+**Table**: Transformative events in scientific history

 | Dates | Technology | Transformation | Hype Years | Years until integration in science |
 |-------|------------|----------------|------------|------------------------------------|